Kessler blocks 12, gets triple-double, No. 1 Auburn tops A&M

 - Bruce PearlAmerican college basketball coach

-AUBURN, Ala.
-(AP) Walker Kessler did it again for No. 1 Auburn.
+AUBURN, Ala. — Walker Kessler did it again for No. 1 Auburn.

 Kessler recorded his second triple-double in six weeks, and just the third in program history, as the Tigers bounced back from a loss with a 75-58 victory over Texas A&M.